Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 Also added is the ability to decode genericMsg from a provider.
 This works in conjuction with the VAProvider code change from vaprovider-GenM-001

+wlconsumer-ConnRec-001: Alters WLConsumer to be able configure multiple providers for connection recovery using the following command line inputs.
+  Command Line Arguments:
+    "-h2" input that permits user to specify second host to connect to "-p2" input that permits user to specify second port to connect to "-h3" input that permits user to specify third host to connect to "-p3" input that permits user to specify third port to connect to "-attemptLimit"  input that permits user to specify ReconnectAttemptLimit "-numConnections"  input that permits user to specify number of connections "-minDelay"  input that permits user to specify ReconnectMinDelay "-maxDelay"  input that permits user to specify ReconnectMaxDelay Sample usage: -h2 localhost -p2 14025 -h3 localhost -p3 14026 -attempLimit -1 -numConnections 3 -minDelay 5000 -maxDelay 30000

 Module:  Provider
 -----------------